aboelkassem/blog/src/pages/blog/learn-git.md

 * Managing your project’s files.
 For example, when building a website, you will have a lot of files, like CSS, HTML, JS, images.

+## Why Git?

+Git maintains a complete history of the changes made to any project, it makes collaboration simpler and more productive, and it allows working on multiple features at once.

 ## Three Stages of a File

 there are three-stage of any file in the source control systems